markcmurphy/devdocs-portal/03-headless-cart.md

 ## Abandoned carts

-The [Abandoned Carts API](https://developer.bigcommerce.com/api-reference/store-management/abandoned-carts) enables you to retrieve the `cart_id` of the abandoned cart by surfacing the abandoned cart token passed in to the headless storefront via the abandoned cart email link.
+The [Abandoned Carts API](https://developer.bigcommerce.com/api-reference/store-management/abandoned-carts) enables you to retrieve the `cart_id` of the abandoned cart by surfacing the abandoned cart token passed into the headless storefront via the abandoned cart email link.
 You can use the `cart_id` to fetch and display the information about the cart to the shopper.

 To retrieve the `cart_id`, follow these steps: